Corprate Bias Ratings

 Uses corporate reputation to support ideological causes and/or organizations hostile to freedom of expression.

-Engie has a perfect score on the HRC’s 2022 Corporate Equality Index.
-This score indicates the company covers the cost of “medically necessary transition-related care” for its employees and their children (1)(2).
-Despite its status as a leading energy company in France, Engie has pledged to reach net zero carbon emissions by 2045 (3).
-Engie has made bold DEI commitments, leading an “industry effort” to convince energy companies to make “commitments to racial justice,” holding unconscious bias and inclusion trainings for employees and executives, and tasking the procurement team to rank suppliers based on diversity (4).
+Engie Impacts HRC 2023 CEI rating indicates the company agrees to allow a controversial stakeholder group focused on sexual identity issues to dictate marketing or advertising strategy (1)(2).
+By doing so, the company risks dividing employees, alienating customers and harming shareholders.
+By doing so, the company risks dividing employees, alienating customers and harming shareholders.
+Despite its status as a leading energy company in France, Engie Impact has pledged to reach net zero carbon emissions by 2045 (3).
+Engie Impact has made bold DEI commitments, leading an “industry effort” to convince energy companies to make “commitments to racial justice,” holding unconscious bias and inclusion trainings for employees and executives, and tasking the procurement team to rank suppliers based on diversity (4).

 Uses corporate funds to advance ideological causes, organizations, or policies hostile to freedom of expression.